bfortuner/pytorch-cheatsheet/README.md

-# pytorch-basics
+# Pytorch Cheatsheet
-Intro to pytorch with examples of common operations
+Pytorch snippets for common tasks and operations